viperleed/viperleed/doc/content/basics/tensor_leed.rst

 Structure Search
 ================

-Once the amplitude changes for all required perturbations have been obtained, the final diffraction amplitudes can be calculated using a simple combination.
+Once the amplitude changes for all required perturbations have been obtained, the final diffraction amplitudes can be calculated using a simple superposition.
 Essentially, for any perturbed structure, we compute the amplitudes by simply summing up amplitude changes (deltas) for all affected atoms.

 Consequently, using these resulting amplitudes (and intensities via :math:`I = |A|^2`), an R-factor vs. the experimental intensities can now be obtained for any structure in the configuration-space.
-All that is left then, to finding the best-fit structure is an optimization in the configuration space over the R-factor.
+Then, the best-fit structure must be found by an optimization (minimization of the R factor) in the configuration space.

 While conceptually simple, this optimization can be practically and computationally very challenging, and generally constitutes the computationally most expensive